Sourdough Morel-Garlic Bread

 Please note: This recipe is part of the Premium section.

 Master the art of artisan bread making with this incredible sourdough morel-garlic loaf.
-It captures the essence of French tradition, beginning with a natural starter, stone-ground flour, and a rich broth infused with morels.
-Sautéed morels and garlic are folded into the dough, which is then mixed slowly for 30 minutes to develop its structure.
+It captures the essence of French tradition, beginning with a natural starter, stone-ground flour, and a rich broth infused with morels and chicken stock is mixed slowly for 30 minutes to develop its structure.
+Sautéed morels and garlic are then folded into the dough.
 Finally, the loaves undergo a slow, 14-hour proof, resulting in a complex, aromatic bread with an exceptional crust and crumb.

 Please note that the full access to this content needs a "Year at the table" subscription: please sign up.